Non-Stationary Online Structured Prediction with Surrogate Losses: ``Small-Surrogate-Loss + Path-Length'' Bound via Surrogate Gap

 \subsection{Main Result}

 We present our main result based on the surrogate gap.
-The following bound has a significant advantage in non-stationary settings compared to the existing finite surrogate regret bounds~\eqref{eq:static-surrogate-regret}, yet its proof is simple once we have shown \cref{prop:dynamic-regret-ogd}, while not obvious a priori.\looseness=-1
+The following bound has a significant advantage in non-stationary settings compared to the existing finite surrogate regret bounds~\eqref{eq:static-surrogate-regret}.
+The proof is short once \cref{prop:dynamic-regret-ogd} is in place, although the bound itself is not obvious a priori.